romansvintitskyy/Knowledge-Graphs-Practice/README.md

 # Knowledge-Graphs-Practice
 These are my practice results of creating Knowledge Graphs using spaCy and other libraries in Python using Jupyter Notebook.
 I encountered a few difficulties that I described in the  "Limitations and Future Developments" section.
+In particular, some concept pairs contained blank spaces as their subject/object.
+I was not sure how to fix this issue given the non-homogenous structure of the sentences.